 - Rejuvenation lasts for 4secs, while Rejuvenation is active Soraka gets healed every half a second and gets a 10% bonus movement speed when not moving towards enemy champions, meaning the speed buff only applies when you're disengaging.

 - Healing allies with Astral Infusion while Rejuvenation is active will copy it's effects to your allies.
 You can copy the effects to multiple allies with one Starcall hit.

 - Starcall gives sight of the area before it lands, use it to check bushes/dragon/baron if the enemy team is missing.

-- Astral Infusion uses 10% of your health to heal allies, avoid building health items, exception for Eye of the Oasis due to it being a Sightstone upgrade which is essential for vision.
+- Astral Infusion uses 10% of your health to heal allies, avoid building health items, exception for Eye of the Watchers due to it being essential for vision.

 - Top up your allies HP to around 95-99% with Astral Infusion, don't waste your own HP by overhealing your allies (more than 100%).

 - Know how much you heal your allies, don't get too low on HP yourself, since you're already squishy you may get focused and die.

 - Be careful with how much you heal your tank as they have alot of HP, if the enemy team has atleast three magic damage champions suggest Spirit Visage to your tank/bruisers, this will increase your healing on them by alot!

 - At low HP (20-50%) you may want to stay at longer range and try to hit your Starcall, don't recall if you have MP left.
 Once you get better on Soraka you'll notice you won't always have to leave the lane at 5-10% HP, unless your adc is recalling aswell, due to your high sustain from MP/HP regen items and Starcall.

 - If you're confident that you're safe, top up your allies health before recalling.